 POS system reporting dashboard.
 Source: Revel Systems

 Integration options.
-Connecting your POS software with other business management systems (including accounting and CRM) is vital for establishing a flawless information flow and data sharing.
-We will describe possible integrations in the next section.
+Connecting your POS software with other business management systems (including accounting and hotel CRM) is vital for establishing a flawless information flow and data sharing.
+One of the integrations crucial for hotel restaurants is connection to a Kitchen Display System (KDS).
+Orders taken at the POS can be routed directly to kitchen screens, improving communication, reducing mistakes, and speeding up service.
+This is particularly useful for hotels with multiple F&B outlets or high-volume operations.
+We will describe possible integrations in further sections.

 Main types of POS systems